 I was one of those fiddling men and the venue was The Cricketers.
 I could go on to reveal how Frank (or rather Chris) “slept with” a fetching young woman I was trying to romance, but I won’t.
-Nor how I felt when I discovered that Mike The Manager had also “slept with” her — and with her 16 year old sister.
+Nor how I felt when I discovered that Mike The Manager had also “slept with” her — and with her 16-year-old sister.

-What eventually killed the Cricketers and many other pub venues was Prime Minister Margaret Thatcher’s insane Beer Orders, which was said to be a measure to decrease the power of the Big Brewers.
+What eventually killed the Cricketers and many other pub rock venues was Prime Minister Margaret Thatcher’s insane Beer Orders.
+This was a new rule meant to decrease the power of the Big Brewers.
 It certainly did that: one of the biggest, Whitbread, stopped brewing altogether and turned into a pizza and cheap lodgings company.

 The Beer Orders meant Grand-Met had to set up a new company to run their pubs and this was given the ominous name Inntrepreneur.
 They demanded a rent increase of something like 200% which, for a venue that could only open 25 hours a week, was impossible to meet.
-We had a final week of gigs in September 1990 and were slung out on October 1st.
+We had a final week of gigs in September 1990 and were gone by the morning of October 1st.

 I found a video on YouTube of Diesel Park West, a regular act at the Cricketers during my 1980s tenure.
 I was amazed to see the video features photographs taken at the Cricketers (from 0:27 to 2:06).
 I’d totally forgotten about the great jazz players mural, which was painted on board (I wonder what happened to that?!) and the Hovis sign.
-Ah, memories…

 I don’t know what Ronnie would make of it…